 - the voluntary sector and others.

-The aim of this programme is to substantially reduce the impact of flooding in Calderdale.
-Additionally, it is to work with local communities, to build resilience against future events.
+The aim of this programme is to reduce the impact of flooding in Calderdale.
+Also, it is to work with local communities to build resilience against future events.

 The delivery of the programme is overseen by a Programme Board, which is chaired by the Calderdale Council Leader.
 Members include local Councillors, the Calderdale Council Chief Executive and the two MPs for the Borough.
-The Board has recently had a governance review, as a result, the number of operational groups that report to it has increased from two to four, these are:
+There are four operational groups that report to it, which are:

 - Natural Flood Management;